akashsharma1456/git/README.md

-hi this is a symple read me file.
+hi this is a simple read me file.